 All students are expected to wear clothes that are neat, clean, in good condition and fitting appropriately for conventional school standards.
 There are many positive reasons to have a school dress code.
 Some of the more important advantages are:

-1) A dress code promotes a more serious school atmosphere, emphasizing academics and good behavior.
+1) A dress code promotes a more serious school atmosphere, which emphasizes academics and promotes good behavior.

-2) Dress codes increase student achievement by encouraging students to concentrate more on their studies and less on their wardrobe.
+2) Dress codes have proven to increase student achievement by encouraging students to concentrate more on their studies and less on their wardrobe.
 A de-emphasis on clothing can also save money, as there will be less pressure to keep up with expensive trends and fashions.

 3) Dress codes in school settings reduce social conflict and peer pressure that may be associated with appearance.

-4) Studies indicate that a school dress code can reduce the prevalence of inappropriate behaviors.
+4) Studies indicate that a school dress code can reduces the prevalence of certain behaviors, which are often expressed through wardrobe such as violence or promiscuity.

-5) As opposed to uniforms, dress codes still allow students to wear what they want, leaving students with a sense of choice and expression.
+5) As opposed to uniforms, dress codes still allow students to wear what they want, which leaves students with a sense of choice and expression.
+6) Having a dress code allows NP3 staff and administration to easily identify our students from others who might be trespassing on campus.

 NP3 does not permit dress as described below: